F.C. West Ham United

-Football Club West Ham United is a Kenyan football club based in Mombasa.
+Football Club West Ham United is a professional Kenyan football club based in Mombasa.

 History

 At the beginning of the 2012 season, Congo United Football Club signed a one-year partnership deal with the JMJ Academy, and as a result the club was renamed Congo JMJ United Football Club.
 After the end of the season, no extension of the deal was signed and as a result the club was given its current name, FC West Ham United.